T4KUUY4/Voron-Stuff/KlickyProbeZoffset/ReadMe.md

 ### What if I swap my nozzle?

+- If your new nozzle is longer than your old one, you need to *decrease* your `[probe] z_offset`.
-If you decide to swap nozzles, unless your new nozzle is exactly the same height as the old one, **you need to recalibrate your Z-offset.**
+- If your new nozzle is shorter than your old one, you need to *increase* your `[probe] z_offset`.
+- If the new nozzle and old nozzle are the same exact length and you have hot-tightened the new nozzle securely against the heatbreak, you can reuse the current value.
+No changes are needed in this case.